In this blog, you will learn about tips for IELTS speaking. So, let’s get started.

 There are 3 parts to the IELTS speaking test:

-The examiner will ask many general question about your family, studies, work, and hobbies.
+The examiner will ask many general questions about your family, studies, work, and hobbies.

-(about 3–4 minutes) in this section the examiner will give you a cue card with any topic and some questions to cover in your speech.
+In this section, the examiner will give you a cue card with any topic and some questions to cover in your speech.

 After you’ve finished thinking, you will have to 1 to 2 minutes to speak about the cue card topic.